RussH200/Capstone-project/Capstone Project Proposal.md

 Assessing Cancer incidence and mortality in the United States

 ## Client Description and Potential Usage
-Policy makers, public health planners and others may interested in how cancer affects mortality rates geographically.
+Policy makers, public health planners and others may be interested in how cancer affects mortality rates geographically.
 Having this detailed report would allow them to monitor the burden of disease and to implement cancer prevention and control programs.

 ## Data Acquisition